Samizdat: Political

-The majority of samizdat texts were politically focused.
+A great number of samizdat texts were politically focused.
 Most of the political texts were personal statements, appeals, protests, or information on arrests and trials.
 Other political samizdat included analyses of various crises within the USSR, and suggested alternatives to the government's handling of events.

 No unified political thought existed within samizdat; rather, authors debated from a variety of perspectives.
 Samizdat written from socialist, democratic and Slavophile perspectives dominated the debates.
 Socialist authors compared the current state of the government to the Marxist ideals of socialism and appealed to the state to fulfil its promises.
 Socialist samizdat writers hoped to give a "human face" to socialism by expressing dissatisfaction with the system of censorship.
 Many socialists put faith in the potential for reform in the Soviet Union, especially because of the political liberalization which occurred under Dubček in Czechoslovakia.
 However, the Soviet Union invasion of a liberalizing Czechoslovakia, in the events of "Prague Spring", crushed hopes for reform and stymied the power of the socialist viewpoint.
 Because the state proved itself unwilling to reform, samizdat began to focus on alternative political systems.
 In Czechoslovakia itself, it became central to the underground counter-culture emerging under the normalization regime that followed the invasion.